Social history of the United Kingdom (1979–present): AIDS

-The first UK case of AIDS was recorded when a 49-year-old man was admitted to Brompton Hospital in London suffering from PCP (Pneumocystis carinii pneumonia).
+The first UK case of AIDS was recorded when a 49-year-old man was admitted to Royal Brompton Hospital in London suffering from PCP (Pneumocystis carinii pneumonia).
 He died ten days later.
-Terry Higgins died of AIDS in St Thomas' Hospital London, and his friends and partner Martyn Butler set up the Terry Higgins Trust (which became the Terrence Higgins Trust), the first UK AIDS charity.
-In 1983, Britain reports 17 cases of AIDS; gay men are asked not to donate blood.
-The next year, Britain reports 108 cases of AIDS with 46 deaths from the disease.
-In 1985, AIDS hysteria grows in the UK when passengers on the Queen Elizabeth 2 curtailed their holiday as a person with AIDS was discovered on board.
-Cunard were criticised for trying to cover this up.
+Terry Higgins died of AIDS in St Thomas' Hospital in London, and his friends and partner Martyn Butler set up the Terry Higgins Trust (which became the Terrence Higgins Trust), the first UK AIDS charity.
+In 1983, Britain reported 17 cases of AIDS; gay men were asked not to donate blood.
+The next year, Britain reported 108 cases of AIDS with 46 deaths from the disease.

+In 1985, AIDS hysteria grew in the UK when passengers on the Queen Elizabeth 2 curtailed their holiday after a person with AIDS was discovered on board.
+Cunard were criticised in the press for trying to cover this up.
 A London support group Body Positive was set up that year as a self-help group for people affected by HTLV-3 and AIDS.
-Health Minister, Kenneth Clarke, enacted powers to detain people with AIDS in hospital against their will, potentially preventing people coming forward for treatment In 1987, the first UK specialist HIV ward was opened by Diana, Princess of Wales; at the opening she made a point of not wearing protective gloves or a mask when she shook hands with the patients.
+Health Minister, Kenneth Clarke, enacted powers to detain people with AIDS in hospital against their will, potentially preventing people coming forward for treatment.
+In 1987, the first UK specialist HIV ward was opened by Diana, Princess of Wales; at the opening she made a point of not wearing protective gloves or a mask when she shook hands with the patients.
 AZT, the first HIV drug to show promise of suppressing the disease was made available in the UK for the first time.

 Section 28

 In 1987, Thatcher said at the Conservative Party conference: "Children who need to be taught to respect traditional moral values are being taught that they have an inalienable right to be gay".
-Backbench Conservative MPs and Peers had already begun a backlash against the 'promotion' of homosexuality and, in December 1987, Clause 28 was introduced into a bill on local governance by Dame Jill Knight, Conservative MP for Birmingham Edgbaston.
+Backbench Conservative MPs and Peers had already begun a backlash against the promotion of homosexuality and, in December 1987, Clause 28 was introduced into a bill on local governance by Jill Knight, Conservative MP for Birmingham Edgbaston.

 In 1988, Section 28 of the Local Government Act 1988 enacted as an amendment to the United Kingdom's Local Government Act 1986, on 24 May 1988 stated that a local authority "shall not intentionally promote homosexuality or publish material with the intention of promoting homosexuality" or "promote the teaching in any maintained school of the acceptability of homosexuality as a pretended family relationship".
 Almost identical legislation was enacted for Scotland by the Westminster Parliament.
 Sir Ian McKellen came out on BBC Radio 3 in response to the governments proposed Section 28 in the British Parliament.
-McKellen has stated that he was influenced in his decision by the advice and support of his friends, among them noted gay author Armistead Maupin.
+McKellen has stated that he was influenced in his decision by the advice and support of his friends, among them the gay author Armistead Maupin.
 In 1989, the campaign group Stonewall UK was set up to oppose Section 28 and other barriers to equality.